 - White Sands National Park

 There are 15 National Parks in New Mexico with over 1.7 million visitors a year.
-These visitors produce over $108 million in economic benefits through tourism.

-New Mexico National Parks include 1 National Heritage Area, 3 National Trails managed by the National Park Service, 1,149 National Register of Historic Place Listings and 46 National Historic Landmarks.
+New Mexico National Parks include 1 National Heritage Area, 3 National Trails managed by the National Park Service, 1,149 National Register of Historic Place Listings, and 46 National Historic Landmarks.

-National Parks in New Mexico also includes 12 National Natural Landmarks, 3 UNESCO World Heritage Sites (Check out this list of all the UNESCO World Heritage Sites in the United States), and 327 places recorded by the Heritage Documentation Program.
+National Parks in New Mexico also include 12 National Natural Landmarks, 3 UNESCO World Heritage Sites (Check out this list of all the UNESCO World Heritage Sites in the United States), and 327 places recorded by the Heritage Documentation Program.

 There are over 7 million objects in the New Mexico National Park museum collections.
 Along with 8,960 Archeological Sites within the National Parks in New Mexico.